launix-de/go-packrat/README.md

 License
 ------------
 Dual licensed with custom aggreements or GPLv3.
-See `LICENSE`.
+See [LICENSE](./LICENSE).